0tunahanberrin/E-Store_Project/README.md

 ## 💡 Impact
 A **data-driven solution** that utilizes strategic reward systems to drive purchase intent and enhance customer retention by converting casual visitors into loyal buyers.

+> **Note:** This repository is a professional Business Analysis and Project Management case study.
+All company names and brand details have been anonymized for confidentiality purposes.